skurmedel/fermats_bakery/README.md

-# fermats_bakery
+# fermats kitchen
-An implementation of a quadratic sieve, for my own educational purposes
+An implementation of a quadratic sieve, and some other factorisation goodies, for my own educational purposes.